 Sweet almond oil

 Sweet almond oil is the favourite carrier oil for massage therapists because it gives good lubrication for treatment without leaving the client’s skin feeling greasy.
-It’s a pale yellow colour and is heat tolerant which makes it a really popular carrier oil for natural skincare.
-Despite Sweet Almond oil coming from a nut, it has a very safe and long history of use although caution is still advised.
+It’s a pale yellow colour and is heat tolerant, making it a popular carrier oil for natural skincare.
+Despite Sweet Almond oil coming from a nut, it has a very safe and long history of use, although caution is still advised.

 It’s rich in vitamins and minerals that nourish and calm sensitive skin.
 Just a few drops are enough to use on a baby to protect their delicate skin.